 The hardware debug module ("adv_dbg_if" core) controls transactions to the CPU and the WishBone bus, and provides clock domain synchronization between the CPU, the WishBone, and the JTAG TAP.
+This module also includes the JTAG Serial Port (JSP), if enabled.
 The debug module decodes the protocol sent via JTAG by the 'bridge' software program.
-This protocol includes CPU stall and reset commands, CPU register reads and writes, and WishBone data reads and writes.
+This protocol includes CPU stall and reset commands, CPU register reads and writes, WishBone data reads and writes, and bidirectional JSP data transfers.
 It is the primary hardware component of the debug system.

 Note that the adv_dbg_if includes two CPU interfaces, one of which is disabled at synthesis time by default.
 While the debug hardware module and the bridge software program both support multiple CPUs, this support is currently absent from GDB.
-Therefore, the second CPU module is disabled in hardware.
+Therefore, the second CPU module is disabled in hardware by default.